Create a Microsoft Customer Agreement subscription

 Create a subscription

-Use the following procedure to create a subscription for yourself or for someone in the current Azure Active Directory.
+Use the following procedure to create a subscription for yourself or for someone in the current Microsoft Entra ID.
 When you're done, the new subscription is created immediately.

 - Sign in to the Azure portal.